Koss86/tokyobash/README.md

 clang -O3 tokyobash.o tokyobashlib.o -o tokyobash
 ```

-You will need to manually create the directory tokyobash/  in the directory ~/.config and copy the config file there.
+You will need to manually create the directory tokyobash/  in `$XDG_CONFIG_HOME` if it's set.
+If not, create it in `~/.config` and copy the config file there.
 Path to config file should be `~/.config/tokyobash/config`.

 The config file is REQUIRED and tokyobash will NOT WORK without it!